 LDL cholesterol can contribute to the formation of arterial clots, or atherosclerosis.
 When atherosclerosis begins, an injury to the arterial wall prompts the response of white blood cells to the scene.
 A congregation, allows oxidized LDL cholesterol to stick to these cells as well.
 In an attempt to neutralize the oxidized LDL, macrophages, another type of white blood cell, ingests the LDL particles, but if an overabundance of LDL is present, the macrophages and LDL cholesterol turn into a "fatty streak" lesion.
 This lesion is harmful and to protect the body from it, your blood begins to form a coagulation to contain the fatty streak, which turns into a blood clot.
-If this blood clot is blocking the blood flow of an artery to your heart or brain, you could suffer from a heart attack or stroke.
+If this blood clot is blocking the blood flow of an artery to your heart or brain, you could have a heart attack or stroke.
 If the blood clot becomes dislodged, it could travel through your veins and result in an embolism, heart attack or stroke.

 A LDL of 111 mg/dL is not so high that it cannot be controlled through a lifestyle change.
 Changing your diet to reduce your intake of saturated fats and cholesterol may help reduce your LDL.
 Limit your intake of saturated fat to no more than 7 percent of your calories and limit your cholesterol to 200 mg or less each day.
 You may also consider increasing your fiber intake, which can reduce LDL as well.

 Exercise and Weight Loss

 Regular physical activity and reducing your weight are two additional steps to take to reduce LDL levels.
 Try to get 30 minutes of aerobic physical activity each day.
 You may consider increasing this amount if you have excess weight to lose.
 Living with overweight or obesity can cause an increase in cholesterol.
 Losing just a few pounds can help control your cholesterol levels.